mekedron/mekedron/README.md

 ### 🤖 AI agents & self-hosted services

 - 🗣️ **[Johnny](https://mekedron.github.io/Johnny/)** _[IN PROGRESS]_ — Local-first, open-source AI agent that joins your Google Meet calls on your behalf.
 Transcribes, speaks within the limits you set, and runs 24/7 in Docker.
 Five behavior modes (silent → autonomous), powered by Ollama + faster-whisper + Piper out of the box — or Claude, GPT-4o, Gemini, Deepgram, ElevenLabs.

-### ☁️ SaaS

-- 🫙 **[live.tips](https://live.tips)** _[IN PROGRESS]_ - Live tip jar for offline performances and concerts.
-Literally a Ko-fi or any other donation service alternative.
-Currently closed source, but I'll open the repo when it's ready, tested, and safe to open.

 ### 🌐 Web & browser